RestDB/codehooks-auth/README.md

     CLIENT_ID: process.env.GITHUB_CLIENT_ID, // TODO: get this from github
     CLIENT_SECRET: process.env.GITHUB_CLIENT_SECRET, // TODO: get this from github
     REDIRECT_URI: 'https://{YOUR_APP_URL}.codehooks.io/auth/oauthcallback/github' // TODO: change this to your app url, add the callback url you set in github
+  },
+  email: {
+    MAILGUN_APIKEY: process.env.MAILGUN_APIKEY, // TODO: get this from mailgun
+    MAILGUN_DOMAIN: process.env.MAILGUN_DOMAIN, // TODO: get this from mailgun
+    MAILGUN_FROM_EMAIL: process.env.MAILGUN_FROM_EMAIL, // TODO: set this to your email
+    MAILGUN_FROM_NAME: process.env.MAILGUN_FROM_NAME // TODO: set this to your name
   }
 }
 // setup auth settings